Skip to main content

 When a wellness program involves medical questions or examinations, the ADA’s rules on incentives come into play.
 For many years, the established guideline limited the value of an incentive to 30% of the total cost of self-only health insurance coverage.

 This figure was not arbitrary; it was intended to align with similar standards under the Health Insurance Portability and Accountability Act (HIPAA), creating a degree of regulatory consistency.
 The calculation itself is quite specific.
-It is based on the cost of the lowest-cost, option the employer offers, even if you are enrolled in a more expensive plan.
+It is based on the cost of the lowest-cost, self-only coverage option the employer offers, even if you are enrolled in a more expensive plan.

 For instance, if an employer’s lowest-cost plan is $200 per month for an individual, the maximum annual incentive for participating in the wellness program would be 30% of that total annual cost.